Amy Serin, PhD

 Neuropsychologist and Founder

-Dr. Serin’s approach is both scientific and holistic, and stems from a broad educational background.
-She graduated from Arizona State University, where she was Valedictorian (Moeur Award) and holds a PhD in Clinical Psychology with a specialty in Pediatric Neuropsychology from The Fielding Institute in Santa Barbara, California.
-Dr. Serin completed her training at Phoenix Children’s Hospital and several private practices before opening a practice to serve Phoenix and the West Valley.
-She is President Elect of The Arizona Neuropsychological Association and a member of the International Society for Neurofeedback and Research, the Arizona Psychological Association, the National Academy of Neuropsychology, and Arizona Children’s Services Network.
+Dr. Serin’s approach is both scientific and holistic, and stems from a broad educational and training background.
+She obtained a bachelor’s degree in Psychology from Arizona State University, where she was Valedictorian (Moeur Award) and holds a PhD in Clinical Psychology with a specialty in Pediatric Neuropsychology from The Fielding Graduate Institute in Santa Barbara, California.
+Dr. Serin completed her formal neuropsychology training at Phoenix Children’s Hospital.
+She is Past President of The Arizona Neuropsychological Association and a member in good standing in several professional organizations.